-The trading market for the ADSs or our Common Shares will be influenced by the research and reports that industry or securities analysts may publish about us, our business, our market or our competitors.
+The trading market for the ADSs will be influenced by the research and reports that industry or securities analysts may publish about us, our business, our market or our competitors.
 We do not have any control over these analysts and we cannot provide any assurance that analysts will cover us or provide favorable coverage.
-If any of the analysts who may cover us adversely change their recommendation regarding the ADSs or our shares, or provide more favorable relative recommendations about our competitors, the ADS or our share price would likely decline.
-If any analyst who may cover us were to cease coverage of our company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause the ADS or our share price or trading volume to decline.
+If any of the analysts who may cover us adversely change their recommendation regarding the ADSs, or provide more favorable relative recommendations about our competitors, the ADS would likely decline.
+If any analyst who may cover us were to cease coverage of our company or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause the ADS or trading volume to decline.